Rezve/hello/readme.md

     ...
 ```

-Each folder typically contains:
+Each experiment usually contains:
-- The implementation code
+- The code for the experiment
-- Documentation explaining the experiment's goal, approach, and results (if applicable)
-- Notes on the technologies or frameworks used
+- Notes or documentation on what the experiment is about
-- Any relevant configuration files or setup instructions
+- Any setup or configuration instructions

 ## Contributing

-This repository is primarily intended as a personal space for experimentation, but contributions and suggestions are always welcome!
-If you have feedback, improvements, or want to share your own experiments, feel free to open an issue or submit a pull request.
+While this repository is mostly for my personal use, you're welcome to contribute!
+If you have ideas, improvements, or want to share your own experiments, feel free to open an issue or submit a pull request.

 ## Disclaimer

-Please note that the code here is not production-ready.
-The goal of this repository is to experiment, try new things, and learn.
-As such, you may encounter incomplete features, non-optimal implementations, or code that is more of a learning exercise than a finished product.

-Thank you for visiting my experimentation repository.
-I hope you find it interesting and maybe even useful for your own explorations!

-Happy coding!
+This is an experimentation space, so the code might not be production-ready.
+Expect incomplete features or non-optimal solutions, as the goal is to learn and explore.

+Thanks for checking out my repository, and happy coding!